Embedding and trajectories of temporal networks: Acknowledgements

 \section{Acknowledgements}

-N.M. thanks to AFOSR European Office (under Grant No. FA9550-19-1-7024), National Science Foundation or NSF (under Grant No. DMS-2052720), the Sumitomo Foundation, and the Japan Science and Technology Agency (JST) for the financial support (under Grant No. JPMJMS2021).
-L.L. thanks the Canada Research Chairs program.
+The work of Lorenzo Livi was supported by the Canada Research Chairs Program.
+The work of Naoki Masuda was supported in part by the Air Force Office of Scientific Research (AFOSR) European Office under Grant FA9550-19-1-7024, in part by the National Science Foundation or NSF under Grant DMS-2052720, in part by the Sumitomo Foundation, in part by JSPS KAKENHI under Grant JP 21H04595, and in part by the Japan Science and Technology Agency (JST) under Grant JPMJMS2021.
 We also thank SocioPatterns organization for providing the primary school and hospital ward data sets.

 \begin{appendices}